It Just Happens: Critical reception

 Anders Nunstedt from Expressen said the song "embraces Roxette's most classic sound; the ballad sound", praising its production as "elegant and fantastic" while comparing it to several of the duo's previous singles, as well as Coldplay's "Paradise".
 Renowned for Sound said the song "packs the biggest punch on Good Karma", describing it as a "power-pop love-letter full of hope".
 They went on to compliment the vocals, saying that Gessle's "slightly computerized verse" acted as a counterpoint to Fredriksson's "powerful chorus", a dichotomy which they said was a "reminder of why Roxette have remained as successful as they have, and remained a mainstay in pop music for 30 years."
 The Music said the song was reminiscent of "Listen to Your Heart", calling it a "solid electro-ballad complete with 'modern' ambient production vibes and a mad drop."

 Commercial performance

 The song was not as successful as the duo's previous lead singles, failing to appear on any commercial record charts.
 It did, however, peak in the top ten of Billboard's Swedish Digital Songs, and spent four weeks on the unranked Belgian Ultratip chart, which acts as an extension to that country's official singles chart.
-The track performed better on airplay charts, peaking in the top fifty in Poland.
 Despite reaching a relatively low position on the Russian Airplay Chart, "It Just Happens" has been broadcast almost 15,000 times on Russian radio.